noFlowWater/signage_solution/README.md

 Small-scale business owners often face financial constraints that make it challenging to afford expensive signage solutions.
 Therefore, there is a growing need for an affordable, open-source-based signage solution that can be easily implemented without the high costs associated with traditional signage products.
 This proposal aims to develop a user-customized kiosk that recognizes users to recommend menus and dynamically update menu lists.

 ### Project Objectives and Content
-User Recognition:
+User Verification:
 - The kiosk will utilize a camera to identify users and check if they are returning visitors with payment records.
-- Images captured by the kiosk camera will be sent to an image recognition server for user identification.
+- Images captured by the kiosk camera will be sent to an image process server for user identification.
 - The server will verify if the recognized user is a returning visitor.
-- In cases where user recognition is unsuccessful, an alternative authentication method is provided.
+- In cases where user verification is unsuccessful, an alternative authentication method is provided.

 Custom Menu Recommendations and Reconfiguration through Web App:
 - User data registration will be facilitated both at the kiosk and in the server's database.